andrew/ultimate-awesome/README.md

 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-ironsworn](https://github.com/Billiam/awesome-ironsworn) - An awesome list of awesome Ironsworn projects.
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
-- [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.
 - [awesome-python-roadmaps](https://github.com/DjangoEx/awesome-python-roadmaps) - Awesome Python roadmaps.
 - [Awesome-EOS](https://github.com/EOS-Nation/Awesome-EOS) - Awesome EOS - a curated list of awesome EOS 😎.
-- [awesome-system-design](https://github.com/linnykoleh/awesome-system-design) - Personal notes from courses and articles about system design.
 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [awesome-android](https://github.com/Mike-bel/awesome-android) - A better way to collect the awesome repositories on GitHub for android developers.
 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .